St. Louis dangerous prescription drugs & medical malpractice Lawyers

 A recent study conducted by Brigham and Women’s Hospital in Boston counted more than 1,700 drug recalls listed in the FDA’s enforcement reports between 2004 and 2011.
 During that time, the FDA issued approximately 2,900 announcements through the Recall Alert System.

-McChesney & Ortwerth are currently accepting cases against the following medical devices and dangerous prescription drugs:
+Ortwerth Law, LLC is currently accepting cases against the following medical devices and dangerous prescription drugs:

 - IVC Filters